tomohisa/dcb-events.github.io/docs/glossary.md

 ## Sequence Number

 A unique, incremental identifier assigned to Events in the same context, ensuring their correct order within a stream

+## Snapshot

+Periodic point-in-time representations of an [Aggregate](#aggregate)’s state, used to optimize performance by avoiding the need to replay all past events from the beginning

 ## View Model